Woomymy/pskv/README.md

 ## License

-Skv is licensed under the terms of the [MIT](https://opensource.org/licenses/MIT) License.
+Pskv is licensed under the terms of the [MIT](https://opensource.org/licenses/MIT) License.

 [Full text of the license](/LICENSE)